Bumper Films

 Bumper Films Ltd was a children's stop motion animation studio based in Weston-super-Mare, United Kingdom.
-They were best known for producing the original series of Fireman Sam, which aired from 1987 to 1994 in the UK.
-They also produced Joshua Jones, which aired briefly during 1992, Star Hill Ponies, which aired from 1998 to 2002, and Rocky Hollow, which aired from 1983 to 1987.
+They were best known for producing the original series of Fireman Sam, (BAFTA nominated 1987) which aired from 1987 to 1994 in the UK.
+They also produced Joshua Jones, which aired 1992 to 1994, Star Hill Ponies, which aired from 1998 to 2002, and Rocky Hollow, which aired from 1983 to 1987.

 After finishing production on Star Hill Ponies, the company became dormant.
-A stake in the Fireman Sam brand was sold by owners S4C to Gullane Entertainment in December 2001.
+Bumper Films retained a stake in the Fireman Sam brand when sold by owners S4C to Gullane Entertainment in December 2001.